 Swami Satyananda says, “When firmly established in Brahmacharya, the Yogi gains vigour, energy and courage, whereby he becomes free from the fear of death.
 Thus, Brahmacharya is an important way of overcoming the Klesha called Abhinivesha, which is fear of death.”

 Aparigraha, the fifth and last of the Yamas, is non-possessiveness (also known as abstinence from greed).
 It is actually complete freedom from greed or covetousness.
 You should not try to possess more than you minimally need.
 When we become non-possessive or non-attached, we become impartial and in that way the conditioned love, affection, compassion and so on becomes unconditional, and not merely restricted to family, friends, relations, etc.

-The Niyamas are the self-disciplinary qualities which are entirely devoted to helping the aspirant on their spiritual journey.
+The Niyamas are another branch of the eight fold path of yoga and contain the self-disciplinary qualities which are entirely devoted to helping the aspirant on their spiritual journey.
 The five niyamas, or five fixed rules of self-discipline, are: Shaucha (cleanliness), Santosha (contentment), Tapas (austerity), Swadhyaya (study of the self) and Ishwara Pranidhana (complete self-surrender to God).

 Shaucha, cleanliness, is the first Niyama.
 Not only external cleanliness, like having a shower, brushing your teeth, etc., but purity of actions, purity of mind from evil and distracting, unnecessary thoughts and from bad, haunting memories.
 Cleanliness of the environment and of oneself is necessary for hygienic